DSharpPlus/DSharpPlus/docs/articles/basics/first_bot.md

 <br/>
 You'll then be greeted by the NuGet package manager.

-Select the `Browse` tab towards the top left, then type `DSharpPlus` into the search text box.
+Select the `Browse` tab towards the top left, then type `DSharpPlus` into the search text box with the Pre-release checkbox checked **ON**.

 ![NuGet Package Search](/images/basics_first_bot_06.png)